Article Badge Image

 Opening an American Express Rewards Checking Account

-As mentioned, you'll need to have an American Express personal credit card to open a Rewards Checking account.
+As mentioned, you must have an American Express personal credit card to open a Rewards Checking account.

 Assuming that you meet that requirement, you can open your account online.
-You'll need to log in to your American Express account to fill out the application.
+You must log in to your American Express account to complete the application.

-When you apply, you'll want to have the account number and routing number for the account that you want to link in order to make your initial deposit.
+When you apply, you'll want the account number and routing number for the account you want to link to make your initial deposit.

 Again, there's no minimum deposit requirement.